notaryproject/notary/docs/index.md

 layout: home
 ---

-## Getting started with Docker Notary
+# Getting started with Docker Notary

-This document describes basic use of the Notary CLI as a tool supporting Docker Content Trust.
-For more advanced use cases, you must [run your own Notary service](running_a_service.md) and should read the [use the Notary client for advanced users](advanced_usage.md) documentation.
+These documents describe using Notary as a standalone tool for signing and distributing trust data over arbitrary collections of content.

 ## What is Notary